-"Key Investor Information Documents" the key investor information documents which are available in relation to each available Class in the Funds.
+"Key Information Documents" the key information documents / key investor information documents prepared in accordance with the PRIIPs Regulations or the UCITS Regulations, as applicable, which are available in relation to each available Class in the Funds.

 "Irish Revenue Commissioners" the Irish authority responsible for taxation and customs duties.